 - 1. A student may be dismissed for academic reasons including but not limited to any of the following: - a.
 Two or more failures in any one term - b.
-One failure and two or more "D" or "D+" grades in any one term - c.
+In programs utilizing "D" grades, one failure and two or more "D" or "D+" grades in any one term - c.
 Failure of a repeated course - d.
 Three consecutive terms below 2.0 GPA - e.
 A total of four terms below a 2.0 GPA - f.
 A term GPA below 2.0 if he/she is repeating the term - g.
 Deficient clinical performance or judgment - h.
 Failure to demonstrate fitness for the profession - 2.
 When a student is dismissed from the School of Dentistry his/her transcript will indicate the appropriate "DISMISSED" language.